eosnetworkfoundation/grant-framework/applications/WeFund.md

 ### Ecosystem Fit

 - Where and how does your project fit into the ecosystem?
-  - Incubation and projects launch (also after service to full deliver the roadmap)
+Incubation and projects launch (also after service to full deliver the roadmap)
 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
-  - Incubation, support, ecosystem grow
+Incubation, support, ecosystem grow
 - What need(s) does your project meet?
 - Are there any other projects similar to yours in the EOSIO ecosystem?
-  - We have the possibility to take the first position for incubation and launchpad
+We have the possibility to take the first position for incubation and launchpad
   - If so, how is your project different?
   - If not, are there similar projects in related ecosystems?

 ## Team

 ### Team members

-- **Team Leader:** Andrea Bello
+- **Team Leader:** Name of team leader

 Andrea Bello
 Co-Founder & CEO